Our world changes at a faster and faster pace.

 Harari, the author, is a historian but most of all an avid practitioner of Vipassana Meditation.
-This is a practice taught in India for over 2,500 years, which main aim is to allow to see things as they are.
+This is a practice taught in India for over 2,500 years, whose main aim is to allow us to see things as they are.

 There is nothing esoteric, mystic or religious about this practice.
 Instead, this is a way of detaching your mind from your thoughts and stop identifying yourself with your mind.

 By practicing Vipassana, Harari also developed a way to see the reality, that will blow your mind.

 In the complex world in which we live it is impossible to predict what is going to happen tomorrow.
 Even though Harari’s account in Homo Deus explores the likely scenarios that will shape our world in the next century, this fantastic book does one more incredible thing,